 Memory Stores

-Memory stores are specialized repositories for different types of information:Stores interaction history between users and agents
+Memory stores are specialized repositories for different types of information:- Conversation Memory

 - Configure retention policies